-The Cloud has fundamentally changed how SMB and Mid-sized Enterprises think about their internet connection.
-Internet continuity is now a critical component to daily operations, employee productivity and customer experience.
-Yet these businesses still suffer daily frustrations like dropped VoIP calls, grainy video conferencing and unresponsive applications—all caused by underperforming internet connectivity.
+The cloud has fundamentally changed how small and mid-sized businesses think about their internet connection.
+Internet continuity is now a critical component of daily operations, employee productivity and customer experience.
+Yet these businesses still suffer daily frustrations, including dropped VoIP calls, grainy video conferencing, and unresponsive applications — all caused by underperforming internet connectivity.

-The answer according to one MSP is “Start the conversation now.”
+The answer according to one MSP?
+“Start the conversation now.”

-We sat down with Eric Gray, the founder of Portland-area MSP Convergence Networks to learn how his team has used Bigleaf’s Cloud-first SD-WAN to start a better conversation around internet connectivity — making internet continuity a reality for his customers.
+Eric Gray, founder of Portland, Oregon-area MSP Convergence Networks, explained how his team relies on Bigleaf Networks to start a better conversation around internet connectivity — making internet continuity a reality for his customers.

-As an MSP, how did you know your customers needed a new strategy for internet connectivity?
+As an MSP, how did you know that your customers needed a new strategy for internet connectivity?

-It really started when our customers began moving technologies like VoIP phones, Office 365 and video conferencing into the Cloud.
+It really started when our customers began moving technologies like VoIP phones, Microsoft 365, and video conferencing into the cloud.
 When our business started, we were the cost side of IT.
 Keep the server running.
 Keep the network working.
 Make sure the internet is plugged in.
-Now our conversations are way more focused on the application layer and keeping those Cloud applications running the way they should.
+Now our conversations are way more focused on the application layer and keeping those cloud applications running the way they should.

 It sounds like that kind of negative customer experience could be a big challenge for MSPs.
 Have you seen that?

 Absolutely.
-For the most part, our customers are under all-you-can-eat agreements, and we have over 9000 users.
+For the most part, our customers operate under all-you-can-eat agreements, and we have over 9,000 users.
 Anything we can do to make the phone not ring or a ticket not come into our system is time worth saving.
 It also generally means that our customers are more satisfied, always a good thing in the competitive MSP market.